 Purpose and Scope

-The Canadian Steering Committee on Numbering (CSCN) developed this Canadian Central Office Code (NXX) Assignment Guideline (Guideline) for the administration of Central Office Codes (CO Codes) within Canadian Numbering Plan Areas (NPAs) by a Canadian independent third party administrator called the Canadian Numbering Administrator (CNA).
-The purpose of this Guideline is to provide direction to the CNA, Code Applicants and Code Holders with respect to the administration, assignment, activation and use of CO Codes and the numbering resources contained therein.
+The Canadian Steering Committee on Numbering (CSCN) developed this Canadian Thousands-Block (NXX-X) and Central Office Code (NXX) Assignment Guideline (Guideline) for the administration of Thousands-Blocks (Blocks) and Central Office Codes (Codes or CO Codes) within Canadian Numbering Plan Areas (NPAs) by a Canadian independent third party administrator called the Canadian Numbering Administrator (CNA).
+The purpose of this Guideline is to provide direction to the CNA, Code/Block Applicants and Code/Block Holders with respect to the administration, assignment, activation and use of Codes/Blocks and the numbering resources contained therein.

 This Guideline applies throughout Canada subject to Canadian governmental policies and regulatory requirements.
 The Canadian Radio-television and Telecommunications Commission (CRTC, or Commission) is the telecommunications regulator for all Telecommunications Service Providers (TSPs) in Canada.
-Under the Telecommunications Act, the Commission is authorized to administer numbering resources, including but not limited to CO Codes, in Canada.
+Under the Telecommunications Act, the Commission is authorized to administer numbering resources in Canada.

 The term CO Code refers to digits D-E-F of the 10-digit North American Numbering Plan (NANP) area address.
 In the NANP, each digit is identified by an alphabetical character in the order ABC-DEF-GHIJ.
 The NANP structure consists of a 3-digit NPA Code (ABC), 3-digit CO Code (DEF) and 4-digit Line Number (GHIJ) in the format NXX-NXX-XXXX where: N = 2 to 9 and X = 0 to 9 (e.g., 740 is the CO Code in 613-740-1111).
 Examples of uses for CO Codes for which this Guideline applies include Plain Old Telephone Service (POTS), Centrex, Direct Inward Dialling (DID), cellular mobile service, pagers, data lines, facsimile, coin phones and customer owned pay phones.

+The term Thousands-Block or Block refers to a range of one thousand Telephone Numbers (TN) within a CO Code beginning with X000 and ending with X999, where X is a value from 0 to 9.

-Costs associated with CO Code administration and assignments are not addressed in this Guideline.
+Costs associated with Code and Block administration and assignments are not addressed in this Guideline.

 Assumptions and Constraints